bguiz/qryq/doco/present/markdown/present.md

   </code>
 </pre>

-Note that `q1` and `q2` may execute in any order, `q3` may only execute when both of them finish, and `q4` executes last.
+- Note that `q1` and `q2` may execute in any order,

-This is all taken care of by qryq, so long as you define the `depends` for each line appropriately.
+- `q3` may only execute when both of them finish,
+- and `q4` executes last.

+The wiring is done automatically by `qryq`

+---

 What about `async`?

+- You can accomplish the same thing using `async`
+- ... but a lot more complex
+- Focus on dev productivity

 ----